tylerlam1/SENG_Notes/Fifth Year Term One/SENG511/Final_Exam_Review.md

 Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations (Conway's Law).
 System development is more of a communication problem than a technical problem.

 ## Lecture 9

+Software measurement is the process by which values are assigned to attributes of entities in the real software world.
+A measure of an attribute associates a value to each entity, in such a way such that our knowledge/intuition about the attribute is not contradicted.

+An entity may be an object or an event.
+Software measurement entities are the following:

+- Processes - Any activity related to software development and/or maintenance - these can be at different levels of granularity
+- Products - Any artefact produced or changed during the software development process
+- Resources - People, hardware, or software needed for the processes

+Here are examples of software metrics:

+- Lines of code
+- Number of linearly independent paths through a function
+- Code churn - The number of lines that were modified, added, or deleted in a specific period of time

+Here are examples of the measurement scales.

+Ordinal Scale

+1. It places the elements in an ordered classification scheme
+2. Consists of classes that are ordered in respect to the attribute
+3. Any mapping that preserves the ordering is acceptable

+Interval Scale

+1. It preserves orders like the ordinal scale
+2. It preserves the differences but not in ratio
+3. For example, like calendar time

+Ratio Scale

+1. It is a measurement mapping that preserves ordering, size of intervals, and the ratio between entities

+## Lecture 10

+All events or conditions that may occur in a project that have negative consequences are known as risks.